 Some of our grantmaking is organized into aligned initiatives.
 Each initiative has specific outcome goals, a defined budget, and a timeline.

-Our latest two initiatives, launched in Fall 2021, focus on improving student success beyond completion of a degree (the Beyond Completion Challenge), and on supporting student leadership development at historically Black colleges and universities (Strada Scholars).
+Our latest three initiatives focus on supporting student leadership development at historically Black colleges and universities (Strada Scholars), on improving student success beyond completion of a degree (the Beyond Completion Challenge), and on supporting innovative collaborations between community colleges and employers (Employer and Community College Partnership Challenge).

 All of our initiatives are informed by the work and impact of our current and past grantees.
 To read more about grants we’ve made in recent years, click here.